makrai/notes/kratzer88-stage-level-individual-level-pred.md

 All four representations 95'(a) to (d) Involve quantification over spatlotemporal locations.
-While quantification over spatiotemporal locations i s a topic that we cannot seriously pursue here,�we should at least add a few remarks as to I t s main properties.
+While quantification over spatiotemporal locations i s a topic that we cannot seriously pursue here,awe should at least add a few remarks as to I t s main properties.
 5pattotemporal locations are related to each other by part-whole relationships, and this means that we must be careful with quantification.
 Quite